Android-App-Dev-Fall-23/Sanctuary/README.md

 - List the completed user stories from this unit
 - List any pending user stories / any user stories you decided to cut from the original requirements
+-Completed Found Animal Screen.
+However, decided to cut from original requirements.
+There is one stream of lost pets.
+When an animal is found it will be deleted from the screen.
+- Created a separate screen to search for lost pets.
+But this was cut from original requirements.
+- Added search functionality to Lost Screen.
+- Added ability to delete a pet from Lost screen once it is found.
+- Added Data Persistence to Sanctuary app so lost pets will be displayed even when app is closed, unless deleted.
+- Added styling and coloring to customize app.

 [Add video/gif of your current application that shows build progress]
 <img src="https://i.imgur.com/thDL3ln.gif" width=600>